ArtemKryukov/momentum/README.md

 2. Greeting the user depending on the time of day
 3. The ability to add or change the username while saving the name in localStorage
 4. Implemented slider
+5. Add quotes to HTML page from .json file